treiff/treiff.github.io/_posts/2015-08-04-real-programming.md

 comments: true
 ---

 Okay, so this is going to be a fun post.
-I really enjoy it when I write some code that does soemthing useful.
+I really enjoy it when I write some code that does something useful.
 I mean that's the whole point, but when sometimes our little CRUD operations and such can get stale.

 That said, today I felt like a real programmer!
 Not sure exactly what that is, but you know most programmers like to solve real word problems and make things easier...Well today I accomplished these feats.
 I wrote my fist "useful" bash script.
 I say useful because we've all written something that's echoed "Hello World" back to us.